 How Do I Obtain Dual Citizenship?

-There are several ways of procuring second citizenship and a similar passport.
+There are several ways how second citizenship planning can be done.
 These are birth, naturalization, marriage and investment.

 Often, countries will permit non-resident individuals to obtain citizenship if their parents were born in that country.
 For example, Hungary will enable persons not living in the country to obtain Hungarian citizenship given they can show in the evidence that their parents are citizens.